Use of Elbow Crutches

 Sitting and Standing

-To ensure you do not injure your shoulders or elbows it is important you stand up and sit down following the advice below.
+To ensure you do not injure your shoulders or elbows it is important that you remove your arms from your crutches before standing up or sitting down

 Standing up

-• Place one hand on the chair arm
+• Place you other hand onto the chair arm

-• Now move the crutches into a walking position either side of the legs
+• Now move the crutches into a walking position slightly ahead of feet either side of the legs

 Sitting down